 How to make French Onion Soup

 Plan to set aside an afternoon to make the recipe because you want to caramelize the onions low and slow (cold, rainy Sundays are designed for this type of cooking).
+You can also make slow cooker overnight caramelized sweet onions if you prefer.

 Step 1: Slice the onions

 Cut the onions in half from the top to the root.
 Thinly slice the onions using a mandolin slicer, sliding the onion across the blade sideways, that is, the narrow part facing forward (photo 1).
-Be sure to use the finger guard to protect your fingers.
+Be sure to use the finger guard to protect your fingers!

 If you don't have a mandolin, slice the onions thinly with a chef's knife.